 Design Analysis

-Unless the part/component that you are designing is an NPI/NPD part or it has re-entered the design cycle due to a quality or performance issue, you must decide what is worth your time redesigning.
-For example, a re-design may be necessary because a part is over cost and has a large opportunity for future savings, or because a part is riddled with DFM issues that your supplier or manufacturing team need to accommodate.
-Removing such issues may reduce cost and provide a lower quality risk.
+For example, a redesign may be necessary because a component is over cost and has a large opportunity for future savings, or because it contains multiple DFM issues causing engineering problems for your supplier or manufacturing team.
+Removing such issues may reduce cost and risk.

 Aside from the obvious “manufacturing is always asking for deviations on this part” (indication of DFM issues), or when it has been made clear to you that a part is driving the cost of the product disproportionately, we recommend that you start your selection process by asking the following questions:

-• Which parts that I am responsible for have a significant production forecast in future years AND the projected spend (Cost x Production Volume) is so significant that a potential reduction of 10% would be worth the redesign effort.
+Which parts that I am responsible for have a significant production forecast in future years AND the projected spend (Cost x Production Volume) is so significant that a potential reduction of 10% would be worth the redesign effort.
 Typically, this would equate to > $25,000 in savings.

-• Are there commercial/legal reasons that the component could not be manufactured using an alternative design?
+Are there commercial/legal reasons that the component could not be manufactured using an alternative design?
 For example, would a redesign require a re-certification which would drive the implementation cost excessively high?
 If yes, eliminate those components/parts from the equation.

 Gather The Data You Need